apache/shenyu-website/community/3-contributor.md

 **Coding**

-- Please obey the [Code of Conduct](/en/contribute/code-conduct/) during the process of development and finish the check before submitting the pull request.
+- Please obey the [Code Suggestions](/community/code-suggestions) during the process of development and finish the check before submitting the pull request.
 - push code to your fork repo.

 ```shell